- About Overview

 - Provide a minimum of three letters of recommendation.
-(If desired, you may use letters submitted in your application to the PharmD program; if you do so, 1 additional letter of recommendation is required.)
+(While you may use letters submitted in your application to the PharmD program, letters addressing your potential for research success are more informative and are encouraged.)

-Apply to and be accepted to the PharmD/PhD combined degree program
+- Apply to and be accepted to the PharmD to PhD career path:

-- 1st-, 2nd-, and 3rd-year UCSF student pharmacists may apply to the combined degree program by completing the Pharmaceutical Sciences and Pharmacogenomics PhD program standard application form.
-Forms must be received by December 31 each year.
+- 1st- and 2nd-year UCSF PharmD students may apply to the PharmD to PhD career path by completing the Pharmaceutical Sciences and Pharmacogenomics PhD program standard application form.
+Forms must be received by December 1 each year.

-- Students accepted into the combined degree program will receive a letter of intent that guarantees admission to the PhD program upon earning their PharmD degree, provided that a minimum 3.0 GPA has been maintained in the PharmD program.
+- Students accepted into the PharmD to PhD career path will receive a letter of intent that guarantees admission to the PhD program upon earning their PharmD degree, provided that a minimum 3.0 GPA has been maintained in the PharmD program.

-Upon graduation with the PharmD degree, UCSF PharmD/PhD students will be officially enrolled as PhD students.
+Upon graduation with the PharmD degree, PharmD to PhD career path students will be officially enrolled as PhD students.
 It is expected that students will take their qualifying exam and will be advanced to PhD candidacy within 12 to 24 months of completing the PharmD degree.